brielgah/Fase-1-Bedu/README.md

-# Repositorio de la fase 1 del curso de Desarrollo Web JS de BEDU
+# Repository with the exercise done for the course BEDU's Web Dev JS